Short-Term Disability (STD)

 Can I collect on Short-Term Disability after I give birth?
 And for how long?

-Do I have to provide Evidence of Insurability when I enroll?
+Do I have to provide Evidence of Insurability when I apply?

 EOI form